Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques and non-uniform magnetic textures

-A qualitative analysis of these two forms of current-induced torques is instructive.
-For this, we consider the effective field ${\bf B}$ obtained by writing ${\bf T}={\bf M} \times {\bf B}$, the evaluation being performed at the center of the DW.
-In order to get a steady current-induced DW motion (CIDM) under a torque ${\bf T}$, one basically needs this effective field to be directed along the domains magnetization (a subtlety exists for the vortex wall, as the magnetization is not uniform outside the vortex core, see below).
-Therefore, we need to know the possible types of magnetic DWs in samples where large current pulses (typical current density $10^{11}$~A/m$^2$) can be applied.
+A qualitative analysis of these current-induced torques is instructive.
+For this we consider, for each torque term ${\bf T}$, the effective field ${\bf B}_{\bf T}$ obtained by writing ${\bf T}={\bf M}\times{\bf B}_{\bf T}$, the evaluation being performed at the center of the domain wall.
+From the solved form of Eq.~(\ref{eq:LLG}), i.e., with $\frac{\partial {\bf m}}{\partial t}$ only on the left-hand side, one sees that the magnetization dynamics is driven by the total effective field ${\bf B}_{\bf M} - {\bf B}_{\bf T}$ [where the minus sign is consistent with Eq. \eqref{eq:LLG}], with on the one hand a precession around it driven by the gyromagnetic ratio $\gamma$, and on the other hand a relaxation towards it driven by the damping parameter $\alpha$.
+To analyze the impact of current-induced torques on the domain wall motion, we need to know the types of magnetic domain walls in samples where large current pulses can be applied (typically $10^{11}$~A/m$^2$).
 In order to promote large current densities while avoiding excessive sample Joule heating, these samples have the shape of nanostrips, with a width $w$ of about a few hundreds of nanometers, and a thickness $h$ of the order of a few nanometers (the thickness being generally thinner for interfacial SOT).
-As shown in Fig.~\ref{fig:DW-structures}, a limited number of DW structures has to be considered, according to the magnetic anisotropy of the sample.
+As shown in Fig.~\ref{fig:DW-structures}, a limited number of domain wall structures has to be considered, according to the magnetic anisotropy of the sample.